WhatTheDickens/engl340/mod-9/project-details.md

 ## TEI template file

-- [Download the template file](https://github.com/WhatTheDickens/engl340-s24/blob/main/assets/tei-template.xml) for your TEI transcription from GitHub and rename it appropriately.
+- [Download or copy the template file](https://github.com/WhatTheDickens/engl340/blob/main/downloads/tei-template.xml) for your TEI transcription from GitHub and rename it appropriately.
+(You can use the copy icon next to the word "Raw" to copy the file contents and paste them into VS Code.)

 ## Other files